 “Intercultural relationships are crucial in learning how to serve an increasingly global church,” said Dn.
 Steve.

-Two days after the Multicultural Mass – October 4 – the ECS students will host a multicultural fair.
-The long-standing event enables the SHSST community, as well as province employees, SCJs and residents at Sacred Heart at Monastery Lake, to experience cultures, traditions and foods from around the world.
+On October 2, ECS students will host a multicultural Mass.
+Joining them will be approximately 150 students and chaperones from Milwaukee area high schools who are involved in language studies.
+Two days later, on October 4, the ECS students will host a multicultural fair.
+The long-standing event enables the SHSST community, as well as province employees, SCJs and residents at Sacred Heart at Monastery Lake, to experience cultures and foods from around the world.

 “In classes, on campus, and in the community, we are all blessed and enriched by this sharing of culture, faith and knowledge,” said Dn.
 Steve.
 “Without leaving the seminary campus, the world church is revealed and celebrated.”